 You may purchase commissary and indigent commissary items through the outside commissary vendor on the kiosk located in the housing unit.
-Commissary is delivered once a week in accordance with the Daily Schedule.
+Commissary is delivered in accordance with the Daily Schedule.
 Keep in mind that the commissary order has to fit in your tote.
 If it doesn't, it is considered contraband and will be placed in your property bag.
 You must have sufficient funds to cover your commissary order at the time you place your order.

 To qualify for an indigent commissary order, i.e. basic health and hygiene items, you must have less than \$1.00 on your account or vending card for more than seven (7) days.
-Indigent commissary orders (excluding free stamped envelopes), medical charges, restitution for damaged Jail property, extra postage for outgoing mail, Telephone Identification number replacement charges and damaged or unreturned issued items will give an inmate a negative balance on their Inmate Account.
+Indigent commissary orders, medical charges, restitution for damaged Jail property, extra postage for outgoing mail, Telephone Identification number replacement charges and damaged or unreturned issued items will give an inmate a negative balance on their Inmate Account.
 The negative balance remains on the computer until paid.

-When you receive your commissary order, check it immediately for any order discrepancies or damaged items.
+When you receive your commissary order, check it immediately (with your housing officer present) for any order discrepancies or damaged items.
 Any disputes must be brought to the attention of the Housing Officer immediately.
 You have the right to refuse any item that you feel is unsatisfactory at the time you receive your order.
 Inform the Housing Officer immediately upon inspecting your order.

 Commissary may not be delivered on the following holidays but will be filled later in the week if possible: Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, the day after Thanksgiving, Christmas Eve day, Christmas Day, New Year's Day, Memorial Day, and Martin Luther King.
+Natural disasters or weather related issues may delay commissary delivery.